-In the coming months, RAIDBOXES will start to position itself even more internationally.
-An important step and one for which we were able to win over a well-known face from WordPress community: Caspar Hübinger.
-In our interview, Caspar tells us more about this exciting challenge.
+Raidboxes will increasingly position itself internationally in the coming months.
+An important step, for which we were able to win over a prominent face from the WordPress community: Caspar Hübinger.
+In this interview, he tells us more about his exciting task.

 Opening up new markets - a complex project

-In addition to the technical internationalization of our product, my first priority is to make RAIDBOXES an internationally attractive place to work.
-This includes strengthening a culture of remote work within the company, as well as introducing English-language documentation and organizational structures.
+Besides the technical internationalisation of our product, my first priority is to make Raidboxes an internationally attractive place to work.
+This includes strengthening a "remote" culture in the company and introducing English-language documentation and organizational structures.

-You're well known in the WordPress scene, among other things as a speaker at WordCamps all over Europe and beyond.
-Why the change of scene from an international WordPress agency to RAIDBOXES, a company that up to now has only really been active in local markets?
+You are well known in the WordPress scene, among other things as a speaker at WordCamps all over Europe and beyond.
+Why did you switch from an international WordPress agency to Raidboxes, which has been operating relatively locally until now?

-True, I'm still (hopefully) relatively well connected in the global WordPress community and I'd like to actively maintain and use that network in my work.
-That's something I've always enjoyed doing at WordCamps.
+True, I am (hopefully still) relatively well connected in the global WordPress community, and I would like to actively maintain and use this network in my work.
+I have always enjoyed doing that at WordCamps.

-My previous employer was exclusively in the enterprise market, i.e. large companies (Fortune 500, etc.).
-Even though I learned a tremendous amount during my time there, it always made me a little sad that my community background was simply of no value for my job.
+My previous employer worked exclusively in the enterprise market, i.e. large companies (Fortune 500, etc.).
+Even though I learned an enormous amount during my time there, it always made me a little sad that my community background was simply worthless for my job.

-The internationalization project involves a number of tasks that run through the entire company.
-How do you keep track of them all?
-And how do make sure everyone feels involved?
+The internationalisation project involves numerous tasks that run through the entire company.
+How do you keep an overview?
+And how do you pick up everyone?

-Internationalization is kind of an umbrella term for a variety of more specific topics: a localizable product, branding (voice, tone), marketing, partnerships, go-to-market strategies in different languages and regions, community relations, but also team-related topics like diversity and culture, English as a lingua franca, remote work, labor law, etc.
+Internationalisation is such an umbrella term, under which a bunch of more specific topics come together: a localisable product, branding (voice, sound), marketing, partnerships, go-to-market strategies in different languages and regions, community relations, but also team-related topics such as diversity and culture, English as a lingua franca, remote work, labour law, etc.

 The cultural shift

-For any company, the leap into other countries and languages results in a cultural shift.
-It creates excitement in a team but can also sometimes give rise to unease and worry.
-How do you react to these concerns?
+The leap into other countries and languages causes a cultural shift.
+This triggers anticipation in the team, but sometimes also concerns and fears.
+How do you react to this?

-We currently have a team of over 30 people from a wide variety of backgrounds.
-I can't realistically expect that I'll be able to make everyone feel included at all times.
-What I can do, however, is minimize the potential for interpretation (and thus stress) by making the planning and implementation of concrete steps as transparent as possible.
-For example, renaming our Slack channels in English or changing the language of internal documentation to English.
-People need to know: What's happening now?
-Why is it important?
+With a team of currently about 30 people from different backgrounds, I cannot expect to "pick up" everyone at all times.
+What I can do is minimise the potential for interpretation (and thus stress) by making the planning and implementation of concrete steps as transparent as possible.
+For example, naming our Slack channels in English, or converting internal documentation to English.
+What is happening now?
+Why is this important now?
 What does this mean for the team in detail?

-What would you say to customers who might worry the advantages of a local hosting provider will be lost through internationalization?
+What do you say to customers from German-speaking countries who fear that the advantages of a local host will be lost?

-Internationalization ultimately is about localization.
-Quite similar to a grocery store that opens a branch on the other side of a language border, RAIDBOXES will be catering to more local audiences in the future.
+Ah, good keyword: internationalisation is actually about localisation.
+Similar to a grocery shop that opens a branch on the other side of a language border, Raidboxes will in future be present in more local markets, including non-German-speaking ones.

 "Peer Boxes" is a market research experiment.
-RAIDBOXES was initially launched in German, both as a product and as a company.
-The RAIDBOXES Dashboard (hosting panel) has been available in English for quite some time but we didn't have any customer experience data in English yet.
+Raidboxes was initially launched in German, both as a product and as a company.
+The Dashboard (Hosting Panel) has been available in English for a long time, but we didn't have any data on customer experience in English yet.

-For this project, I reached out to WordPress experts in regions where English is either the official language or at least generally well understood and spoken.
-The participating experts then implemented a website for their customers at RAIDBOXES with the development and hosting being fully sponsored by us for one year.
+So I contacted WordPress experts from regions where English is either the official language or at least generally well understood and spoken.
+Within the project I supervised, each of these experts then implemented a website for their clients on Raidboxes, whose development and hosting we fully sponsored for one year.

-The feedback loop with this group confirmed a number of hunches I had about where we need improve in our English-language customer experience and how we can best address these issues.
+The feedback loop with this group validated many of my assumptions about where we are still lacking in the English-language customer experience and how we can best address these issues.

-I had a six-month trial period (which is common in Germany) until the end of February 🙂.
-I simply wanted to wait a little with the interview until it was really certain RAIDBOXES and I would be working together for the foreseeable future.
+My probationary period has only been over since the end of February. ?
+I just wanted to wait with the interview until it was really clear that Raidboxes and I would stay together for the foreseeable future.

-We in the team appreciate your clear but at the same time very mediating communication.
-It's what's needed when things get busy in projects.
-How do you manage to always stay so patient?
+We in the team appreciate your clear but at the same time very mediating communication - perfect when things get busy in projects.
+How do you manage to stay so patient?

-Hmm, a certain standard for my own professionalism perhaps and age? 😄 At 46, I do feel a bit more laid back.
+Hm, a certain demand on one's own professionalism perhaps and ... age?
+At 46, I feel pretty laid back. ?
 But honestly, the team is great.
-I need most of the patience to deal with myself in fact.
+What I need most is patience with myself.

-A few words about yourself: what do you do when you're not making plans for RAIDBOXES?
+A few words about you: What do you do when you're not making plans for Raidboxes?

-I make sure I get enough fresh air and, when it's warmer outside, I like to longboard.
-And I write on my blog.
+I make sure I get enough fresh air, in warmer weather I also like to go longboarding.
+Or I write on my blog.